Fines for missing school

 Condoned (allowed by the parent) absence

-A fine can be issued to parents of pupils who have 20 half days' absence not agreed by school recorded on the school register within 10 school weeks.
+A fine can be issued to parents of pupils who have 10 sessions (5 days) not agreed by school, recorded on the school register within a rolling 10 school week period.

 How much is a penalty notice fine?